 If you don’t want to use the capers (they can be a little pricey) this recipe is great without them, too.
 I pick up capers in the discount cart or bins at the store.
 They’re just kind of like tiny little briny, but milder, pickles.
 If you buy them and use a few of them, they keep fine in the fridge for months.
 Other recipes on my site that use capers are my Horiatiki Greek Salad and my Classic Chicken Piccata if you need to finish that jar.

 Shop well for your Parmesan.
-That’s another item I really like to buy at Aldi, and just FYI, at many stores Romano is less expensive that Parmesan and Romano has a more assertive flavor.
+That’s another item I really like to buy at Aldi, and just FYI, at many stores, Romano is less expensive than Parmesan and Romano has a more assertive flavor.
 A little more bang for your buck.
 If I shop at the grocery store, this is one item I will use coupons on.
 They’re often on hang tags and have long expiration dates.
 I pick them up and save them for a sale.

 Restaurant Style Brussels with Lemon Caper Butter Sauce